wpknox/WPK-RM-EDF-Scheduler/README.md

 # WPK-RM-EDF-Scheduler
 Creates RM and EDF schedules for a user given task set if possible.

+**Author** Willis Knox

+Used [this similar project](https://github.com/diegoperini/py-common-scheduling-algorithms) as a reference when initally starting to make sure I was keeping things 'pythonic'
 ### RMS Utilization Check
 First runs the basic RMS scheduablility check (utilization check) to see if the task set passes a sufficient, but not necessary test for RM scheduling.
 The basic RM utilization check is determined by the following equation: